peterhinch/micropython-msgpack/README.md

 print(lj, lm, lj/lm)
 ```
 Outcome: `lj` == 106 bytes, `lm` == 41 bytes corresponding to a transmission
 speedup factor of 2.6.
-The `force_float_precision` arg ensures the same result
+The `force_float_precision` option ensures the same
-on 32 bit and 64 bit platforms.
+result on 32 bit and 64 bit platforms.

 If large quantities of text are to be transmitted, a greater gain could be
 achieved by compressing the text with a `gzip` style compressor and serialising